courselabs/kubernetes/labs/services/README.md

 > You can work with multiple objects and deploy multiple YAML manifests with Kubectl

-Check the Pod status, printing all the IP addresses and labels.
+Check the status for all Pods, printing all the IP addresses and labels.

 <details>
   <summary>Not sure how?</summary>